CumulusNetworks/nutanix-hcs/README.md

 If you are manually executing this ZTP script, you must replace the line `LICENSE_KEY_GOES_HERE` on line 83 with your full license key string.

+## Troubleshooting
+The HCS ZTP script will write to `/var/log/syslog` during the ZTP process.
+Use `cat /var/log/syslog | grep ZTP` to view any HCS ZTP syslog lines from the ZTP process.

+You can view the ZTP process status with `ztp -s`

 ## More Information
 For more information about Cumulus HCS and Nutanix integration visit the [Cumulus HCI portal](https://cumulusnetworks.com/networking-solutions/converged-infrastructure/)